-Use process mining to get fact based and objective understanding of the actual process execution and system usage in often politically delicate situation to make educated decision of the way forward.
+Use process mining to get a fact-based and objective understanding of the actual process execution and system usage in often politically delicate situation to make educated decisions of the way forward.

 What benefits can you achieve using process mining to support mergers and acquisitions?